jwodder/doapi/api.md

 - How are `next_backup_window` objects structured?
 - When fetching images, will specifying both a type and `private=true` ever return a nonempty list?
+- It appears that listing a floating IP's actions can also return actions from when you previously owned the same IP, even if the address has been destroyed & recreated in the interim.
+Look into this.

 # Other notes